mzat-msft/tutorials/llm-math/README.md

 we do not need to modify the system to add more operations.

-## Conclusions
+## Conclusion

-In this blog post, we explored the challenges that LLMs face when it comes to arithmetic and mathematical operations.
+In this article, we have explored the challenges that LLMs face with arithmetic and mathematical operations.
 Despite their impressive capabilities in natural language processing, LLMs often struggle with numerical precision, contextual understanding, and symbolic mathematics.
-We discussed several potential solutions to these challenges, including Chain of Thought reasoning, incorporating specialized training data, developing hybrid models, enhancing contextual understanding, and implementing interactive problem-solving frameworks.
+We have discussed several potential solutions to these challenges, including chain-of-thought reasoning, incorporating specialized training data, developing hybrid models, enhancing contextual understanding, and implementing interactive problem-solving frameworks.

-We also demonstrated how an agentic approach, using tools like AutoGen, can significantly improve the performance of LLMs in mathematical tasks.
+We have also demonstrated how an agentic approach, using tools like AutoGen, can significantly improve the performance of LLMs in mathematical tasks.
 By integrating agentic AI, we can create systems that autonomously identify and execute complex arithmetic operations, ensuring higher accuracy and efficiency.

-Through practical examples, we showed how to implement an agent that can perform various mathematical tasks, from simple summations to more complex computations, by leveraging the strengths of both LLMs and specialized mathematical models.
+Through practical examples, we have shown how to implement an agent that can perform various mathematical tasks, from simple summations to more complex computations, by leveraging the strengths of both LLMs and specialized mathematical models.
 This hybrid approach not only enhances the capabilities